DiogoSGouveia/MobileProjects/README.md

 Each folder contains individual projects with `README.md` files and setup instructions.
 To explore and run any specific project:

 1. Navigate to the desired folder (e.g., `Flutter Apps`, `Kotlin Apps`, or `ReactNative Apps`).
-2. Follow the instructions provided in the project’s README file.
+2. Enjoy the provided projects.

 ### Prerequisites